11 Smart Ways to Save Money When You Travel to a New City

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Getting away is so much fun until the costs start adding up.
-Luckily there are smart ways to save money on activities so you can enjoy your trip without limiting your experience!
+Getting away is so much fun (until the costs start adding up).
+Regardless where your travels take you, read on for these smart and easy ways to save money on activities, restaurants, transportation, and more, so you can enjoy your trip without limiting your experience!

-1.)
-Check Groupon and/or LivingSocial at your destination.
+1. Check Groupon and/or LivingSocial for your destination.

 Each Entertainment Book comes filled with in-store coupons, online coupons, and mobile coupons featuring local restaurants, coffee shops, entertainment and retail spots, grocery stores, and lots more!
 This book can easily pay for itself with just one use!